emmercm/www/src/blog/_postgres-audit-triggers.md

 - Every audit table is always named predictably, e.g. `<base_table>_audit`
 - Every audit table contains the same audit columns
-- Each audit table contains every column from its base table
+- Each audit table contains every column from its base table—which will require the audit table to be altered any time the base table is altered!

 Let's create a `crons_audit` table: